 From inside Andorra:

 - Proof of private medical insurance valid for Andorra.
 You will require private medical insurance to satisfy the Immigration requirements for medical coverage in Andorra.
 The wording of the specific declaration that they require though contains THREE separate insurances and the translation from Catalan causes problems.
 In effect you require three insurances, namely medical, incapacity and old age.
 The latter causes the main problem in that insurance against old age simply does not exist.
 In this latter two policies, they are requiring all residents between the ages of 18 and 60 to have these extra covers.
 Incapacity is quite straight forward and may well be covered in by a medical insurance policy but old age will not be.
 For this final category of insurance, they require proof of a pension plan, and proof that is by having signed the pre-mentioned Immigration declaration that simply refers to insurance against old age!
-We can obtain all of these policies in Andorra where the declaration is guaranteed to be signed and the cost for all three insurance will start at around 1,300 euros annually.
+We can obtain all of these policies in Andorra where the declaration is guaranteed to be signed and the cost for all three insurance will start at around 1,400 euros annually.
 Please note that the pension plan portion of the insurance is fully refundable with profits at your 60th birthday.
-Residents under 18 and over 60 years old only require health insurance which can start at around 890 euros.
+Residents under 18 and over 60 years old only require health insurance.
 If you have existing medical cover from an International insurer it may be possible to use this for medical and incapacity but Immigration are now making this very difficult administratively, it is best to speak to me first.

 - Proof of a rental contract or title to a property that complies with Immigration requirements.
 Under the additional investment requirement (see below) an applicant has 7 months in total from the date of the application to prove the additional investment.
 This means that if an applicant chooses to purchase property he must submit the "compromis de compra-venda" (purchase agreement) to Immigration, he has one year to then produce title deeds to the property.
 Alternatively an applicant may rent a property and invest the required investment in Andorran financial instruments under this Category.
 Please note that a rental contract must now be in the name of the principal applicant only.
 As husband and wife this has created problems but it must be in the principal applicant's sole name.